junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > He didn't have to name Balthazar's name to make this a perfectly understandable question.
 >
 > "I'm aware," Cas answered. *Not just aware, he was on his full commission, actually.
 But he couldn't say it.
 It didn't feel right.
-He would tell them everything, eventually.*
+He would tell them everything later, eventually, when the time was right.*
 >
 > "Balthazar can be impetuous," he said instead.
 And this wasn't entirely a lie.
 Nor was the one before that.
 He was just... missing out some certain small details.
 >